xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Active Directory Terminology.md

 ---
 #### Object

-An object can be defined as ANY resource present within an Active Directory environment such as OUs, printers, users, domain controllers, etc.
+An object can be defined as ANY resource present within an Active Directory environment such as OUs, printers, users, domain controllers, etc. See [[Active Directory Objects]]
 #### Attributes

 Every object in Active Directory has an associated set of [attributes](https://docs.microsoft.com/en-us/windows/win32/adschema/attributes-all) used to define characteristics of the given object.
 A computer object contains attributes such as the hostname and DNS name.
 All attributes in AD have an associated LDAP name that can be used when performing LDAP queries, such as `displayName` for `Full Name` and `given name` for `First Name`.